cashfree/n8n-nodes-cashfree-payments/README.md

 ## Operations

 ### Create Order
-Creates a new payment order with specified amount, currency, and customer details.
+Creates a new payment order with comprehensive options including customer details, addresses, bank information, and payment preferences.

 ### Create Payment Link
-Generates a payment link that can be shared with customers for online payments.
+Generates a payment link with customer details, expiration settings, payment method filtering, and notification options.

 ### Cancel Payment Link
 Cancels an existing payment link using its ID.